pubnub/rust/README.md

 * partially `reqwest` transport (because of the reqwest implementation details)
 * `std` feature (because of the `std` library)

-We depend on a random number generator to generate user IDs.
+We depend on a random number generator to generate data for debugging purposes.
 If you want to use the SDK in a `no_std` environment, you'll have to provide your own random number generator implementation for certain targets.